 - It enables deeper thinking about accessible spaces because staff and teams aren’t afraid to talk about disability.
-Reducing fear means that there is an increased likelihood that disability will not only be spoken about, but thought about and integrated into new and existing projects.
+Reducing fear means an increased likelihood that disability will not only be spoken about, but thought about and integrated into new and existing projects.
 An anticipatory approach rather than a reactive approach.

 - Seeing everyone as they want to be seen.
 This is especially important in relation to gender identity.
-By creating an open environment where staff use pronouns in all communication everyone is likely to do this and there is less stigma.
+By creating an open environment where staff use pronouns in all communication everyone is more likely to do this and there is less stigma.

 - Moving with the times.
 As I mentioned previously, language changes and evolves faster than we may realise.
 Being aware and open to shifting language means that the whole organisation can evolve in an agile fashion.

 - Using inclusive language challenges both conscious and unconscious biases.
 Language is powerful, so adjusting words and phrases shifts mindsets too.

 - Inclusive language supports disclosure and declaration by creating a safe space making people feel valued.

 - Positive language facilitates a collective no blame culture as everyone makes mistakes and that’s ok!

-- It lets your customers, clients, service-users and members know that you practise what policies say.
+- It tells your customers, clients, service-users and members know that you practise what’s written in your policies.
 Bringing paper-based statements to life, resulting in increased trust with your stakeholders.